alexmanrique/blog/_posts/2020-10-31-creating-a-jackson-serializer-in-java.md

 Java libraries to serialize and deserialize
 --------------------------------------------------
 There are some Java libraries out there, that you can use for serialization purposes.
-I choosed `Jackson` some time ago because this library because its shipped with <a href="https://www.wildfly.org/">JBoss application server</a> and I can use it using the <a href="{{ site.baseurl }}{% post_url 2018-01-24-managing-maven-dependencies %}"> provided</a> scope when importing it using Maven.
+I choosed `Jackson` some time ago because this library its shipped with <a href="https://www.wildfly.org/">JBoss application server</a> and I can use it using the <a href="{{ site.baseurl }}{% post_url 2018-01-24-managing-maven-dependencies %}"> provided</a> scope when importing it using Maven.

 Jackson is a mature JSON serialization/deserialization library that is built into all JAX-RS implementations and has an extensive annotation support, however there are other alternatives out there.

 |   Lib name | URL         | Github stars | Forks |
 | Jackson| <a href="https://github.com/FasterXML/jackson">github.com/FasterXML/jackson</a> | 6K | 1k |